JackDinsmore/poetron/README.md

 ## To do:
 The python module I have installed to get syllable stresses is not perfect, and I need to modify it so that it is more forgiving.

+---

+## Bug fix report
+- **June 6, 2021**: Prevented spoiler tags from being removed and ignored all messages with single letters that are not A and I.